Redirect Linux Command Output to File

 Want to analyze the effect of Linux command for later?
 Here's how you can save Linux command output to a file.

-Sagar Sharma
+β Sagar Sharma

-There are times when you want to redirect the output of specific output to a file so you can examine the error later.
+There are times when you want to redirect the output of a specific output to a file so you can examine the error later.

-And in that case, you can redirect the data stream to the file.
+And in that case, you can redirect the data stream to the file:

-So in this tutorial, I will walk you through how to redirect the output to a file.
+Let me walk you through how to redirect the output to a file.

 How to redirect output to file